ThanasisTh98/tic-tac-toe/README.md

 ### Step 2: Style the Game Board

+So Tic-tac-toe is just a 3x3 grid of boxes, and I need this to exist before printing any code from the sript.
-In `app.html`, add the essential CSS for the game grid:
+In `app.html` I add the essential CSS for the game grid:

 **Game Box Styling:**
 ```css